The Girl is Mine

 Quote of the week comes from Lecherous Lee who finds it ridiculous that some guys genuinely believe their other half doesn't mind what they get up to on the side, "What woman who actually cares about her boyfriend or husband would accept or approve of him hanging out in places where sex is for sale?"

-Reader's story of the week comes from Mr. Anonymous who scored an own goal in, " My Thai Nom".
+Reader's story of the week comes from Mr. Anonymous who scored an own goal in, "

 Three foreigners were arrested in Bangkok in connection with a recent ATM theft in Krabi.